-If you’re NOT applying to a conservatory or fine arts school with a single-admission system, than you have to consider playing the Early game.
+If you’re NOT applying to a conservatory or fine arts school with a single-admission system, then consider playing the Early game.

-When you get done making up your short list, you will have a top school to which you want to apply.
-The two questions are:
+When you get done making up your short list of schools, you will have a top choice to which you want to apply.
+The three next questions are:

 - How “top” is it, for you, personally?